openmrs/openmrs-contrib-id/README.md

 	- prepend the body with navbar HTML, with permissions to:
 		- execute scripts
 		- change the URL of the parent page (preferably without JS)

+## How to install

+- clone into <code>app/user-modules</code> of dashboard
+- cp lib/db.example.json lib/db.json